maulanakevinp/project_ppl/readme.md

-# Laravel Leaflet JS - Example
+# Laravel Leaflet JS - SPOT

 This is an example project for [Leaflet JS](https://leafletjs.com) and [OpenStreetMap](https://www.openstreetmap.org) built with Laravel 5.8.